mattiaorzincolo/reinforced_advisor/README.md

 ### Dataset

-The dataset contains time series with relevant trading information for three coins: e DASH, Litecoin (LTC) and Stellar Lumens (STR or XLM in the updated version).
+The dataset contains time series with relevant trading information for three coins: DASH, Litecoin (LTC) and Stellar Lumens (STR or XLM in the updated version).
 For an effective training this kind of model requires a large dataset.
 Indeed, it is quite large storing exactly two years of 5 minutes stock price for combined 617k observations ranging from 2015-06-30 13:00 to 2017-06-30 13:00.
 Here the summary stats of the asset in the training phase, crypto market can express massive volatility:

 <div align='center'>